tumblinger/tumblinger/README.md

 I'm an aspiring mobile/web developer focused on building beautiful and functional apps with Flutter.
 Currently studying computer science fundamentals and developing my portfolio.
 Always learning, exploring, and pushing boundaries — in code and life.
-In my free time, you can find me hiking :walking: or learning something new. 🚀
+In my free time, you can find me hiking :walking: or learning something new

 ## 🛠️ Skills